ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 ### gRPC and TLS

-There is some extra configuration required to connect to a gRPC service through $productName$ over an encrypted channel.
-Currently, the gRPC call is being sent over cleartext to $productName$ which proxies it to the gRPC application.
+There is some extra configuration required to connect to a gRPC service through Emissary-ingress over an encrypted channel.
+Currently, the gRPC call is being sent over cleartext to Emissary-ingress which proxies it to the gRPC application.

 ![](../images/grpc-tls.png)

-If you want to add TLS encryption to your gRPC calls, first you need to tell $productName$ to add [ALPN protocols](../../topics/running/tls) which are required by HTTP/2 to do TLS.
+If you want to add TLS encryption to your gRPC calls, first you need to tell Emissary-ingress to add [ALPN protocols](../../topics/running/tls) which are required by HTTP/2 to do TLS.

 For example: